Best daily deals

 Less effective than you want, most likely.
 Active Noise Cancellation (ANC) systems work best on droning sounds that are constant in frequency and intensity.
 Because quick, irregular sounds like music sounds and people talking are over with long before your headset can calculate how to cancel them, the only noise attenuation your ANC headset will offer against annoying coworkers/TV noise is simply what sound they can physically block out.

 Yes.
 If you use different earpads on your headphones, you can alter the performance of the isolation quite considerably.
-Namely, pads will often use different materials that can change how well they fit to your head, or they may be able to physically block outside noise better.
-If you want better noise attenuation performance from your headphones, pads may be a way to ensure a better fit—and thus, better performance.
+Namely, pads will often use different materials that can change how well they fit your head, or they may be able to physically block outside noise better.
+If you want better noise attenuation performance from your headphones, pads may be a way to ensure a better fit—and, thus, better performance.

 No feature is without its cost, and ANC often means a drain on battery life, higher cost of products, and a more difficult time hearing important cues in the world around you.